Azure-Samples/Speech-Service-Actions-Template/documentation/2-test-the-baseline-model.md

 ## Push a baseline tag

-To create a baseline model, push a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) prefixed with `BASELINE`.
-This tag will trigger the **SpeechTestDataCI** GitHub Actions workflow (found at `.github/workflows/speech-test-data-ci.yml`) to test the latest Speech baseline model against data in the `testing` folder and creates a testing benchmark for future Custom Speech models to to be tested against.
+Push a tag beginning with `BASELINE` to trigger a GitHub Actions workflow that tests the standard baseline Azure Speech model against data in the `testing` folder.
+This will create a benchmark against which Custom Speech models will be compared.
 When you start development of a Custom Speech model with a baseline model, it's easy to see when your changes to the Custom Speech model improve its recognition accuracy.

-Each tag should be unique since duplicate tags will cause test results and summaries to be overwritten in Azure Blob storage.
-It is recommended to use some sort of versioning in tag names as well.

-1. To push an [annotated tag](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-tag), which simply has extra meta data compared to lightweight tags:
+1. To push a tag, enter the following in a command window in the root folder of your repo:

     ```bash
     git checkout master
     git pull
-    git tag -a BASELINE_0
+    git tag BASELINE_0
     git push origin BASELINE_0
     ```

-Moving forward, the **SpeechTestDataCI** workflow also executes when data in the `testing` folder is updated, as you'll see in the next step.
->**Note:** Pushing a `BASELINE` tag and testing updates is not supported at this time.
+>**Note:** The **SpeechTestDataCI** workflow also executes when data in the `testing` folder is updated.
+Pushing a `BASELINE` tag and updates to the `testing` folder is not supported.
 Do not include changes to the test data when pushing a baseline tag.

 ## Confirm the workflow results

-When you push a baseline tag to **master**, the **SpeechTestDataCI** workflow tests the latest baseline model against the test data and outputs test results and a test summary.
+When you push a baseline tag to **master**, the **SpeechTestDataCI** workflow found at `.github/workflows/speech-test-data-ci.yml` tests the baseline model against the test data and outputs test results and a test summary.
 Since this is the first time these tests have been run, the results become the benchmark that future models must outperform.

 ### View the workflow run

 To view the workflow run for your tag:

 1. Navigate to the **Actions** tab of your repository.
-1. Select **SpeechTestDataCI** on the left navigation menu.
-1. Select the event that represents your tag.
+1. Click on the **SpeechTestDataCI** workflow run that was triggered by your tag.

     ![Actions tab showing that the SpeechTestDataCI workflow is running](../images/WorkflowRunning.png)